tum-esi/wade/README.md

 - (+) Errors: Show connection errors in statusbar

 ## Known Problems
-- (x) Install node-aead-crypto to avoid failing dev build and build, because coap-binding seems to need it might be necessary (it isn't installed with current node version because it shouldn't be needed anymore) (found on windows):
+- Install node-aead-crypto to avoid failing dev build and build, because coap-binding seems to need it might be necessary (it isn't installed with current node version because it shouldn't be needed anymore) (found on windows):